How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Timberwolves hope to pick up a road win at the Raptors on Wednesday at 7:30 PM ET.
+The Nets look to pull off a road win at the Heat on Wednesday at 7:30 PM ET.

 How to Watch